 According to the US Bureau of Labor Statistics, the average hourly earnings for all employees is$21.14 and 40.3 average weekly hours.
 Accordingly, businesses would spend an average of $852 per employee per week.
 Nearly 4 million people work indifferent capacities, such as handlers, packers, supervisors, etc. Thus, companies nearly 3.4 billion as wages alone - this figure being a modest estimate!

 Of course, automation may not replace every position.
 However, it does grant scalability to your business while also saving up on labor costs.

-Automation streamlines the overall movement of goods.
+Automation streamlines the overall movement of goods and can help you optimize inventory.
 Automation also ensures that items are traceable and reach their destination on time, mitigating other financial risks.

 Thus, it makes optimum usage of resources and prepares the stakeholders in case of any delays.
-For instance, automated route mapping software can accommodate dynamic external factors to find the best route, thereby saving on the cost of fuel, etc. Similarly, a palletizing robot will ensure that all the goods are packed and ready for shipping, which will quicken its delivery.
+For instance, automated route planning software like Upper can accommodate dynamic external factors to find the best route, thereby saving on the cost of fuel, etc. Similarly, a palletizing robot will ensure that all the goods are packed and ready for shipping, which will quicken its delivery.

 Automation shifts every process on a centralized platform, which leaves room for seamless communication.
 As a result, managing all activities becomes easier.
 Furthermore, it becomes equally easy to handover tasks from one section to another, say transitioning from transportation to warehousing.

 Automation in logistics come equipped with cutting edge features, such as commodity integration, access to address books, entry of fuel surcharge, etc. through ERP systems.
 Hence, it cuts down the possibility of entering incorrect values or information.
 Keying in the correct freight details and classification ensures that your deliveries will neither get misplaced nor will you pay a higher rate!